Mons railway station: New station

-37 million in 2006, initially planned for a general development of the station site that did not include the railway infrastructure and the redevelopment of the passenger building, but which envisaged the construction of a footbridge leading to the Grands Prés - Shopping de Wallonie commercial area, this project will become over the years that of a fully modernised "gateway station" requiring much heavier investments that will amount to 150 million in 2012, 263 million in 2017 and 324 million in 2020.
+The renovation was initially planned to cost €37 million in 2006 for a general development of the station site that did not include the railway infrastructure and the redevelopment of the passenger building, but which envisaged the construction of a footbridge leading to the Grands Prés - Shopping de Wallonie commercial area.
+This project became over the years that of a fully modernised "gateway station" requiring much heavier investments amounting to €150 million in 2012, €263 million in 2017, €324 million in 2020 and €332 million in 2022 while the Court of Audit published a report highlighting several irregularities in the evolution of the project.

-The new 'gateway station' was originally planned to be opened at the beginning of 2015, but due to numerous delays caused by the bankruptcy of various parties, it will probably only be opened in 2023.
+The new "gateway station" was originally planned to be opened at the beginning of 2015, but due to numerous delays caused by the bankruptcy of various parties, it will probably only be opened in 2023.
 In the meantime, passengers have to use a temporary station.
 This is made of assembled containers and can accommodate 100,000 passengers per week.
 The prefabricated elements are of the same type as those used for the temporary station in Liège-Guillemins.

 Since 2015, the provisional station no longer accommodates the TGV to Paris, which used to take 1 hour 20 minutes, because the Thalys company, which manages the line, decided to "sacrifice" the line Namur-Charleroi-Mons-Paris as it was considered too unprofitable.
 Travellers wishing to go to the French capital are forced to go via Brussels or Lille.